jessiebit2022/ai-multi-agent-python/plugins/acp/examples/agentic/README.md

 - `seller.py`: An agent that provides meme generation services

 ## Prerequisite
-⚠️ Important: Before testing your agent's services with a counterpart agent, you must register your agent.
+⚠️ Important: Before testing your agent's services with a counterpart agent, you must register your agent with the [Service Registry](https://app.virtuals.io/acp).
 This step is a critical precursor.
 Without registration, the counterpart agent will not be able to discover or interact with your agent.

 ## Buyer Example